Looking for the best Todoist alternatives?

 Whether you’re managing a large or a small team, Asana can help you.

-However, a lot of their useful features such as unlimited tasks, timelines, dashboards, etc., require you to pay up.
+However, many of their more useful features including unlimited tasks, timelines, and dashboards require you to pay up.

 - Powerful timelines for scheduling tasks